Straight to the Point

 We evaluated 14 sets of measuring spoons—both round versions better suited to holding liquids and rectangular ones narrow enough to fit into spice jars—to find the sets that are the most accurate and the easiest to fill, read, and empty.

-Our Favorite Rectangular Measuring Spoon Set: OXO Good Grips Stainless Steel Spice Jar Measuring Spoons
+The Best Rectangular Measuring Spoon Set: OXO Good Grips Stainless Steel Measuring Spoons

 While not as accurate as our winning OXOs, the RSVP International 6-Piece Endurance Spice Spoon Set was a close runner-up—its tablespoon was off by 0.3 gram, while OXO's was off by 0.1 gram—and it includes two useful extra sizes: 1/8 teaspoon and 3/4 teaspoon.
 The bowls align with the sturdy handles, making it even easier to get a level scoop.
 The Sur La Table Spice Measuring Spoons are also a six-piece set and performed just as well as the RSVP International.
 (The manufacturers haven't confirmed it, but based on appearances and testing, we suspect they're made by the same company.)